-Cell phones may be used during the noon hour and between classes.
+Cell phones may be used during the noon hour and between classes at lockers.
 A student going to their locker during class to check a cell phone is in direct violation of Barnesville High School policy.
+Cell phones are not allowed in the classroom, only exception would be for photography class in art where they are used as cameras.
+No cell phones should be on any students body, pockets, etc during a class.
+They must remain in their lockers or off campus.

-If student will not relinquish cell phone when asked to by administration it will be considered insubordination and the student will be suspended from school for up to 3 days.
+If a student will not relinquish a cell phone when asked to by administration it will be considered insubordination and the student will be suspended from school for up to 3 days.
 If subsequent occurrences happen then the penalty may be increased.
-Each penalty for cell phone infraction is 2 days detention and then cell phone will be returned.
-If the violation is in regard to a phone being used in bathroom/locker room or a possibility of a teacher being recorded then the student will be suspended until phone is turned over or up to a 10 day period.
+Each penalty for cell phone infraction is 2 days detention and then the cell phone will be returned at the end of the school day in which it was taken..
+If the violation is in regard to a phone being used in the bathroom/locker room or a possibility of a teacher being recorded then the student will be suspended until the phone is turned over or up to a 10 day period.